EW corrections and Heavy Boson Radiation at a high-energy muon collider: Numerical results

 A couple of features are manifest in Fig.~\ref{fig:mmtt_HBR_ptt}.
 First, the contribution of $t \bar t Z$ is much larger than the one from $t \bar t H$, so $\deltaHBR$ is dominated by the former.
-Second, we see that at very large $p_T(t)$, if top-quarks are recombined with the $B=H,V$ the contribution from both $t \bar t H$ and $t \bar t Z$ is much larger (solid {\it vs.} dashed).
+The origin of this difference is due to the fact that at high energy the soft emission of a Higgs boson is logarithmically enhanced, as in the case of the $Z$ emission, but it is also mass suppressed ($m_t^2/ s$), at variance with the $Z$ emission.\footnote{In the case of loop corrections, this is precisely the same reason which allows to neglect the contribution of Higgs loops in the calculation of EWSL of soft origin.} Second, we see that at very large $p_T(t)$, if top-quarks are recombined with the $B=H,V$ the contribution from both $t \bar t H$ and $t \bar t Z$ is much larger (solid {\it vs.}~dashed).
 Indeed, only via the recombination of a top with the HBR the $t \bar t$ pair can reach the value $m(t \bar t)\simeq s \simeq S$, which would not be possible otherwise even with soft HBR since $M_B\ne 0$.
 We will come back with more details on this point later in the discussion.
 Third, even considering such a recombination procedure, the total HBR contribution is negligible w.r.t.~the effects of the same perturbative order induced by NLO EW corrections, both at 3 and 10 TeV.
 This can be seen by comparing the absolute values of $\deltaHBR$ and $\deltaNLOEW$ over the spectrum for $p_T(t)\gtrsim250~\gev$ ($p_T(t)\gtrsim800~\gev$) at 3 TeV (10 TeV) collisions.
 Only for smaller values of $p_T(t)$ the HBR contribution is very large, similar to the case of the $\NLOEW$ predictions.
 The same argument presented for explaining the large contribution from the real photon radiation and in turn the $\NLOEW$ prediction in the discussion of Fig.~\ref{fig:mmtt_ptt} can be repeated here for the HBR.
 Finally, we see that, as a consequence of the previous point, $\deltaNLOEW \simeq \deltaNLOHBR$ for $p_T(t)\gtrsim250~\gev$ ($p_T(t)\gtrsim800~\gev$) at 3 TeV (10 TeV) collisions.
 This implies the EWSL from weak virtual corrections, {\it i.e.} the $\deltaSDKw$ prediction which we have been shown to be the dominant component of $\deltaNLOEW$ in the discussion of Fig~\ref{fig:mmtt_ptt}, are minimally compensated by those from real radiation.

 Let us see how it is possible that the contribution from HBR is much smaller than the one from $\NLOEW$, although $\sqrt S\gg\MW$.
 First of all, in order to select the direct-production mechanism and exclude VBF configuration, the cut in \eqref{eq:minvcut} is present in our simulations.
 Moreover, also the cuts in $\eqref{eq:cuts}$ are present and have to be satisfied.
 Thus, the phase space of the $H$ and $Z$ radiation is much more constrained than one could naively expect.
 As a consequence, the double logarithms of the form $L(S,M^2_B)$, as those appearing in the virtual contributions, cannot be present.
 A larger contribution can be observed if the cut in Eq.~\eqref{eq:minvcut} is relaxed to $m(t \bar t)\ge 0.5\, \sqrt{S}$, as shown in Fig.~\ref{fig:mmtt_HBR_ptt_s50}.
 However, the effects from HBR are far from being of $\ord(1)$ and are especially much smaller than NLO EW corrections.